Skip to content

 Rachel Lumsden

 Rachel Lumsden is Associate Professor of Music Theory.
 Her research interests include experimental music, music by women composers, and issues of gender, race, and sexuality in contemporary British and American concert music and musicals.
-Her peer-reviewed articles have been published in American Music, Black Music Research Journal, Feminist Studies, Music Theory Online (2017 and 2020), and Studies in American Humor.
+Her peer-reviewed articles and essays have been published in American Music, Black Music Research Journal, Feminist Studies, Music Theory Online (2017, 2020, and 2025), Music Theory Spectrum,and Studies in American Humor.
 Her article “Music Theory for the ‘Weaker Sex’: Oliveria Prescott’s Columns for The Girl’s Own Paper” won an Outstanding Publication award from the Society for Music Theory.

-She is co-editor of The Norton Guide to Teaching Music Theory (2018).
-She also co-edited volume 46 of Theory and Practice (2021), a special guest-edited issue with eleven essays on diversity and equity in music theory.
+She is co-editor (with Jeffrey Swinkin) of The Norton Guide to Teaching Music Theory (2018).
+Together with Ellie Hisama, she co-edited volume 46 of Theory and Practice (2021), a special issue with eleven essays that examine structures of power in the discipline of music theory.
 (Two articles from this issue have received SMT publication awards.)

 Her essays appear in numerous edited collections, including the Oxford Handbook of Public Music Theory, Oxford Handbook of Variation and Variation Techniques, Analytical Essays on Music by Women Composers, Here for the Hearing: Analyzing the Music in Musical Theater, and more.

-Her work with the SMT includes serving as co-chair of the Committee on Race and Ethnicity, co-chair of the Work and Family Interest Group, and as member of the Committee on Feminist Issues and Gender Equity, Committee on Race and Ethnicity, and Student Presentation Award Committee.
+Her work with the Society for Music Theory includes serving as co-chair of the CoRE committee, co-chair of the Work and Family Interest Group, and member of the CoRE, FIGE, and Student Presentation Award Committees.

-Lumsden earned the Ph.D. in music theory and the doctoral certificate in women’s and gender studies from the CUNY Graduate Center, and M.M. degrees in music theory and flute performance from Queens College.
-She previously taught at Brooklyn College and the University of Oklahoma.
+She earned a PhD in music theory and a doctoral certificate in women’s and gender studies from the CUNY Graduate Center, and MM degrees in music theory and flute performance from Queens College.

 View All Faculty and Staff